 • There is a very small risk of a deep vein thrombosis (DVT) or blood clot; however, the risk in the medical literature is quoted at about one in a thousand procedures.
 When performed by very experienced surgeons like Dr. Wright, the risk is less.
 Dr. Wright reports a risk of DVT from an EVLT is less than one in ten thousand procedures.

 Ultimately, leaving vein disease untreated opens the possibility of far more serious conditions than the small risks and complications associated with endovenous laser treatment.
 Dr. Wright says, “It is important that any vein disease be properly diagnosed and treated, before it turns into a more serious medical condition.”

 St. Louis Laser Vein Center

 At St. Louis Laser Vein Center, we are experts in vein disease.
 We want to ensure that all of our patients receive the very best diagnosis and treatments/procedures that can help them achieve vein health.
 We can also advise you as to whether your particular case may be covered by insurance, as certain vein diseases are considered medical conditions, rather than just a cosmetic issue.
-Please contact us to schedule a consultation to evaluate the health and well-being of your veins.
+Please contact us to schedule a consultation to evaluate the health and well-being of your veins and consider EVLT.